The Woeful World of Wayne

 It turns out this American actor's been around for awhile and is well known by many of my colleagues, none who've watched the Wayne TV series.
 His biggest previous role seems to be from Kirby Buckets (2017), a children's animation and comedy TV series, as well as providing the voice for a number of cartoons and Sims video games.

-I find his character very compelling, intriguing, mysterious and definitely hard to define or categorize.
-Just when I'm sure he's being a smart ass, I realize he's actually being serious.
-Which makes him look dumb but turns out, he just might be very smart which could be a pretense in order to toy with a character.
+I find his character very compelling, intriguing, mysterious and definitely hard to define or categorise.
+Just when I'm sure he's being a smart ass, I realise he's actually being serious.
+Which makes him look dumb but turns out, he just might be very smart which could be a pretence in order to toy with a character.
 It's hard to know for sure if he's winding them up on purpose or not.

 I seriously can't seem to put my finger on a concrete description of his character.
 Maybe it can't be done and maybe this is on purpose but I've never seen a character like this before which makes it all the more fascinating and unpredictable.